Your Down Payment

-The Federal Housing Administration (FHA), a part of the U.S. Department of Housing and Urban Development (HUD), plays an important role in assisting low and moderate-income Americans get mortgage loans.
-Part of the U.S. Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) helps individuals get
+The Federal Housing Administration (FHA), a part of the U.S. Department of Housing and Urban Development (HUD), plays an important part in aiding low to moderate-income Americans qualify for mortgage loans.
+Part of the United States Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) helps individuals get

-FHA aids first-time buyers and others who might not be eligible for a conventional loan on their own, by offering mortgage insurance to the private lenders.
+FHA assists first-time buyers and others who may not be eligible for a traditional mortgage by themselves, by offering mortgage insurance to lenders.

 - Piggy-back loans